GincoAutomation/server/README.md

 brew install mongodb
 mkdir -p ./data/db
 ```
-`mongod --dbpath ./data/db/` to start a local database
+`mongod --dbpath ./data/db/` or `npm run start-db` to start a local database

 ### Gui for development
 [Mongo db Compass](https://docs.mongodb.com/compass/current/install/) is a graphical user interface on the raw database to easily view and query the database directly.